Office Hours: WED 1-2 PM

 In 2017 he obtained the Italian qualification as Full Professor in Mechanical Engineering

-In 2018 he was promoted to Reader at Imperial College of London
+In 2018 he was promoted to Reader and than, in 2021, to Professor at Imperial College London.

-As technology transfer he is co-founder of two spinouts of Imperial College of London
+As technology transfer he is co-founder of two spinouts of Imperial College London

 Montomoli F, 2018, Uncertainty Quantification in Computational Fluid Dynamics and Aircraft Engines, Springer, ISBN:978-3319146805